 Planning ahead is a brilliant way to be more organized

 Want to be more organized?
 Planning ahead for your “future self” can go a long way toward making your life and home run more smoothly.
 Think about the little things that can slow you down, or frustrate you, or cause you unnecessary work or time, or make you go AUUUUGGGHHH.
 Can you anticipate those little annoyances of daily life?
 Sometimes you can.
 That is the first step.

 Anticipate the problem, and do something ahead of time to prevent it.

 Read on for 7 ways to be more organized by planning ahead.
 But first, allow me to take a hilarious non-organizing-related momentary detour.

 The Estates at Wuuhht

 Here is an amusing example of not planning ahead, and not anticipating What Will Happen Next?
 See how this subdivision sign for The Estates at Westlake got covered by bushes, over time, so that it says “The Estates at Wuuhht?”
-The people who designed the lettering of the sign too low to the ground, and the people who planted tiny baby shrubs there, forgot to anticipate that plants grow.
-They didn’t plan ahead, for what will happen next.
+Plants grow.
+The people who designed the lettering of the sign too low to the ground, and the people who planted tiny baby shrubs there, didn’t plan ahead, for what will happen next.
 You can do better.

 Do try this at home

 Now, back to being organized.
 Some of these planning ahead tips are going to involve developing a new habit.
 A few will involve making your technology work for you.
 Several will involve this professional organizer’s favorite tool, labeling, because labeling is the world’s easiest life hack.

 Let’s think calmly about some of the little problems in your daily life that drive you crazy, that could be avoided by planning ahead for your “future self.”

 1. Where ARE the #&%*@! scissors?